Debian/apt/doc/json-hooks-protocol.md

 (`\n\n`).
 Therefore, JSON objects containing empty lines may not be used.

-For protocol version `0.1`, each JSON object must be encoded on a single line.
+Each JSON object must be encoded on a single line at the moment, but this may change in future versions.

 ## Lifecycle